 The full list of interviews is here: Voices: Interviews with dementia caregivers, volunteers, and experts

-The 36-Hour Day: A Family Guide to Caring for Persons with Alzheimer Disease, Related Dementing Illnesses, and Memory Loss in Later Life (Nancy L Mace, Peter V Rabins): This book explains a variety of behavioural symptoms and how to cope with them.
-It can form a very good starting point for caregivers looking for ways to understand and cope with changes that dementia brings.
-Check out the paperback version/ read reviews/ look inside the book at Amazon.com, or, if you are in India, view the title on Amazon.in or Flipkart or any other vendor.
+The 36-Hour Day: A Family Guide to Caring for Persons with Alzheimer Disease, Related Dementing Illnesses, and Memory Loss in Later Life (Nancy L Mace, Peter V Rabins): This book explains many behavioral symptoms and how to cope with them.
+It is useful for caregivers who want to understand and cope with changes that dementia brings.
+For the paperback version, see Amazon.com, or, if you are in India, see Amazon.in or Flipkart or any other vendor.

 Other links that can help: